 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation of Docker on CentOS 7.
+I will show you the step-by-step installation of Docker on CentOS 7.

 Install Docker on CentOS 7